harsukhdeol/moodboard/README.md

 Once you're logged in, it'll show you everything you've added before in a grid layout

 ![](img/user.png)
+Once more items are add, the grid layout becomes evident
 ![](img/layout.png)

 ## Add Item